eldarrak/FLightR/cran-comments.md

 ## RESUBMISSION
 I have corrected http to https in the references.
+Now no notes on this.

 ## R CMD check results
 There were no ERRORs or WARNINGs AND 1 NOTES